 What does phase-in mean?
 How does it work?

 Property tax notices will include the full increased or decreased amount based on the new 2013 assessment of your property.
 Your tax notice for 2013, 2014 and 2015 will have an adjustment for the phased in amount.
+We are now in year 3 of the 4-year phase-in.
 Your 2016 tax notice will be at the full increased or decreased amount and therefore will have no adjustment.